os-assignments/os-assignments.github.io/versions/v1/content/prerequisites/working-in-the-terminal.md

 ## Print working directory (pwd)

 The shell has a concept of a current working directory.
-The `pwd` (print working directory) commands prints the full path of the current working directory.
+The `pwd` (print working directory) command prints the full path of the current working directory.

 Type `pwd` at the shell prompt.